reflexsoar/reflex-docs/docs/agents/index.md

-# Overview
+# Agents

-Reflex Agents are responsible for digesting the data produced by Inputs (see [Inputs](../inputs/index.md) if you have not yet configured these).
+**Reflex Agents** are responsible for digesting the data produced by Inputs (see [Inputs](../inputs/index.md) if you have not yet configured these).
 Agents will poll your Input for the necessary data before processing it into a format the Reflex API understands.

 There are several roles that will allow Agents to perform a variety of different functions (see [Agent Roles](roles.md) for these roles and their functions).